 - Go to Settings > Activities > Add Activity.

 - Type the activity name and/or description.

 - Add an activity code* (if applicable), these codes will show up in exports and can be used in the bot in Slack or MS teams.

 *After adding the activity code, you will see these codes show up in export files, and can also be used in the bot (Slack or Microsoft teams)

 - Download the CSV File and open it in a spreadsheet program.

-- As you can see there are three columns: Name, Description, and Client.
+- As you can see there are four columns: Name, Description, Client, and Code.
 Fill in the columns.
-If you are not using client billing, you can simply remove the last column.
+If you are not using client billing, you can simply remove the ‘Client’ column.